-The Director, as the responsible academic and executive head of the FP, shall have her/his duties, responsibilities, and prerogatives defined by the Board of Trustees and the Vice Chancellor.
-Within the FP, her/his duties, responsibilities, and prerogatives shall include, but not be limited to, the following:
+The Director, as the responsible academic and executive head of the FP, shall have his or her duties, responsibilities, and prerogatives defined by the Board of Trustees and the Vice Chancellor.
+Within the FP, his or her duties, responsibilities, and prerogatives shall include, but not be limited to, the following:

-- Execute the Vice Chancellor's directives and enact the policies of the FP - Oversee the performance of the Deputy Director and the Unit Coordinators and ensure the proper delivery of the taught courses - Develop the FP in regards to academic programs, curricula, academic personnel, student body, and physical facilities - Make recommendations to the Vice Chancellor or Deputy Vice Chancellor in all matters pertaining to recruitment, termination, renewal, non-renewal, and leave in consultation with FPAC - Prepare the budget proposal for FP after consultation with the concerned parties - Prepare bi-annual and annual activities reports and submit them to the Deputy Vice Chancellor - Appoint members to committees where necessary in consultation with FPAC - Chair meetings of committees where necessary - Have the prerogative of final action on all committee decisions - Determine which decisions of the committees of the FP shall be in the form of actions and which shall be regarded as recommendations to the faculty - Appoint Coordinators for the English, Math, and IT units and other coordinators as needed - Inform Level and Unit Coordinators of new academic and administrative actions and follow up implementation - Update faculty members of new university decisions pertaining to FP - Perform any other duties as mandated by the Vice Chancellor or his deputy - Meet with Class Representatives to discuss possible issues and impart information regarding new policies and regulations
+- Execute the Vice Chancellor's directives and enact the policies of the FP - Oversee the performance of the Deputy Director and the Unit Coordinators and ensure the proper delivery of the taught courses - Develop the FP in regards to academic programs, curricula, academic personnel, student body, and physical facilities - Make recommendations to the Vice Chancellor or Deputy Vice Chancellor in all matters pertaining to recruitment, termination, renewal, non-renewal, and leave in consultation with FPAC - Prepare the budget proposal for FP after consultation with the concerned parties - Prepare bi-annual and annual activities reports and submit them to the Deputy Vice Chancellor

+- Appoint members to committees where necessary in consultation with FPAC - Chair meetings of committees where necessary - Have the prerogative of final action on all committee decisions - Determine which decisions of the committees of the FP shall be in the form of actions and which shall be regarded as recommendations to the faculty - Appoint Coordinators for the English, Math, and IT units and other coordinators as needed - Inform Level and Unit Coordinators of new academic and administrative actions and follow up implementation - Update faculty members of new university decisions pertaining to FP - Perform any other duties as mandated by the Vice Chancellor or his deputy - Establish and maintain open communication between the FP and Dhofar University administration, students and their parents - Monitor and ensure the effective functioning of student support services, academic resources and equipment. - Liaise with the Office of Registration and Admission regarding student examination results and registration of students - Meet with Class Representatives to discuss possible issues and impart information regarding new policies and regulations